Miriacat/Discord-Hack-tools/README.md

 # 📌 INFO

 `Features`
-✅ Token Checker
+-✅ Token Checker
-✅	DM spammer
+-✅	DM spammer
-✅	Server spammer
+-✅	Server spammer
-✅	Server joiner
+-✅	Server joiner
-✅	Server leaver
+-✅	Server leaver
-✅	Token logger
+-✅	Token logger
-✅	Account host
+-✅	Account host
-✅	Account generetor
+-✅	Account generetor
-✅	Image checker
+-✅	Image checker
-✅	Free proxies parser
+-✅	Free proxies parser
-✅ Record all the actions of the software in the files .txt (located in the folder log)
+-✅ Record all the actions of the software in the files .txt (located in the folder log)

 `Installation`
 * git clone https://github.com/Miriacat/Discord-Hack-tools

 `First setup`
-- In the **message.txt** file (located in the "files" folder) write the message to be sent out.
+- In the **proxy.txt** file (located in the "files" folder), write the proxy to be used.
+(If you do not have one, you do not have to write it.)
-- In file **targets.txt** (located in "files" folder) write manually IDs of accounts where message should be delivered or automatically by server member parser.
+- In file **targets.txt** (located in "files" folder) Write the target user ID.
-- In file **blacklist.txt** (located in "files" folder) write IDs of accounts where it is not necessary to deliver the message.
+- In file **token.txt** (located in the "files" folder) Write your Token.
+(Required to use the Spam tool)
-- In the folder **"avatars"** put avatars (Important!
-The name of the avatar should be its serial number, for example 1.png.
-Also, all avatars must be in png format!), they will be needed if you enable the function to change the avatars.

 **The setup is done!**